 Sara Riley Hooks was a retired public health nurse, daughter of M.C.
 Riley, the Bluffton Town Hall of Fame member for whom our local school was named.
 Her renowned son, Tony Hooks, was the lead guitarist with Sly and the Family Stone.
-The 1960s song “Dance to the Music” was a groundbreaking jam that had the distinction of being chosen for the Grammy Awards Hall of Fame and the Rock and Roll Hall of Fame’s “500 Songs That Shaped Rock and Roll.”
+The 1960s song “Dance to the Music” was a groundbreaking jam.
+It is in the Grammy Awards Hall of Fame and listed the Rock and Roll Hall of Fame’s “500 Songs That Shaped Rock and Roll.”

 A bizarre thing happened early one Bluffton morning: Tony was shot dead on Sarah’s front porch.
 The shooter drove off and was chased by the police all the way to Savannah, where he was caught.
 All of Bluffton was in a state of shock.
 It was said that Tony was shot in a lover’s quarrel on the front porch.
 An arrest was made, but the motive and gun were never found.
 The house is now in a state of demolition by neglect and uninhabitable.
-It is said that on certain nights when there’s a high tide and full moon over the May River, if you listen carefully you can hear one of Tony’s great riffs.
+It is said that on certain nights when there’s a high tide and full moon, you can hear one of Tony’s great riffs.

-The use of the word “praise houses” by African-American residents began before the Civil War, when slaves built simple frame structures for worship on local plantations.
-These structures sadly enough were kept small, as the plantation owners did not want a large group of slaves to gather together at the same time.
-This building no longer exists, but old timers have said that early Sunday morning, you can hear old spirituals being sung as far away as the Oyster Factory.
+The use of the word “praise houses” by African-American residents began before the Civil War.
+Slaves built these simple frame structures for worship on local plantations.
+These structures were kept small, as the plantation owners did not want a large group of slaves to gather together.
+This building no longer exists.
+But old timers say that early on Sunday mornings, you can hear old spirituals being sung as far away as the Oyster Factory.